AI Agent

 Using other Agents or Models may result in unexpected behavior due to differences in how they support different features of the MCP Protocol and how effectively they utilize tools.

-We are happy to work with you to make our MCP Server work well with your agent and model of choice, but only officially support our AI Agent.
+We are happy to work with you to make our MCP Server work well with your agent and model of choice, but only officially support our AI Agent and the tools it ships with.

 Running the MCP Server Manually